 SystemVerilog data types are the sole data types that can cross the boundary between SystemVerilog and a foreign language in either direction (i.e., when an imported function is called from SystemVerilog code or an exported SystemVerilog function is called from a foreign code).
 It is not possible to import the data types or directly use the type syntax from another language.
-With some restrictions and with some notational extensions, most SystemVerilog data types are allowed in DPI.
+Rich subset of SystemVerilog data types is allowed for formal arguments of import and export functions, although with some restrictions and with some notational extensions, most SystemVerilog data types are allowed in DPI., see section 1.4.6.
 Function result types are restricted to small values, however (see section 1.4.5).